-NOTICE OF VIRTUAL PUBLIC HEARING (for consultation on housing needs)
+(for consultation on housing needs)

-Pursuant to 24 CFR Part 91, notice is hereby given that the Hawail Housing Finance and Development Corporation (HHFDC), Department of Business, Economic Development and Tourism, State of Hawaii, will prepare an Annual Action Plan (AAP) for Program Year 2021-2022 (PY2021), as part of the Consolidated Plan (CP) process.
-In preparation for this AAP, HHFDC will consult with local governments and residents at public hearings in each county.
-Due to the COVID-19 pandemic and recommendations for social distancing, public hearings will be held by electronic means.
-A virtual public hearing for the County of Kauai will be held jointly with the Kauai County Housing Agency on Monday, November 23, 2020 at 2:00 nm.
+Pursuant to 24 CFR Part 91, notice is hereby given that the Hawaii Housing Finance and Development Corporation (HHFDC), Department of Business, Economic Development and Tourism, State of Hawaii, will prepare an Annual Action Plan (AAP) for Program Year 2022-2023 (PY2022), as part of the Consolidated Plan (CP) process.
+In preparation for this AAP, HHFDC will consult with local governments and residents at public hearings to be held in each county.
+In support of onegoing efforts to curb the spread of the held in each county.
+In support of ongoing efforts to curb the spread of the COVID-19 pandemic, hearings will be held via electronic means.
+HHFDC will conduct a virtual hearing with the County of Maui's Office of the Mayor's CDBG Program Office and the Department of Housing and Human Concerns' Housing Division on Friday, October 22, 2021 at 9:00 a.m.